Political Science (POLS)

 POLS 361 CURRENT DEBATES IN US FOREIGN POLICY (4 credits)

-Formal debate course on the current problems in US foreign policy.
-Possible topics included: US military intervention abroad, US foreign economic policy, climate change. humanitarian intervention, weapons proliferation, immigration, democracy promotion, and regional issues.
+Debate course on the current problems in US foreign policy.
+Students lead the debate resolution selection process.
+Possible topics include: US military intervention abroad, rise of China, future of US relations with Europe, US foreign economic policy, climate change, humanitarian intervention, weapons proliferation, immigration, democracy promotion, and regional issues.

 (GLOBAL PLURALISM, INDIVID/SYSTEMS/SOCIETIES)